ItsChase88/deleteBuyZones/README.md

 3. Unzip and upload to the /game/ folder of your server.

 # Credits
-Thank you to steveo_aus on the CSSharp discord for the idea!
+* steveo_aus on the CSSharp discord for the idea!
+* Johnoclock on the CSSharp discord for a bug fix!